timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/quick.md

 ## What is this schema language?

-Skillet is hashbrown's LLM-optimized schema language.
+Skillet is Hashbrown's LLM-optimized schema language.

 Why not use something like Zod?
 We're glad you asked.